 - Share an example where extraordinary compassion was used

 Please preface your email or phone call to let Kayla know that you are making a DAISY Award nomination.
 If you would like to fill out, print, and mail in a form, the form can be found here.
-Please mail these to: Bay Area Hospital, Attn: Kayla Land, 1775 Thompson Road, Coos Bay, OR 97420.
+Please mail these to: Bay Area Hospital, Attn: Kayla Weatherston, 1775 Thompson Road, Coos Bay, OR 97420.

 For more information about The DAISY Award, please view The DAISY Foundation website here.